ccn-ccn/MyNetworkSocial/README.md

 * Once the payout cap is reached:
   * All further token rewards freeze (no new MYNW distributed)
-  * Dynamic Seeder Assignment continues for load balancing only (no rewards)
+  * Dynamic Seeder Assignment continues for load balancing only

 ## **Recommendation Algorithm**